theaungmyatmoe/amm834/README.md

 # Auto-Biography

-- I stared learning web developement in 2018 summer when Matrix exam was completed (I am just a 15 years old)
+- I started learning web developement in 2018 summer when Matrix exam was completed (I am just a 15 years old)
 - I pass matrix examination in 2019
 - I worked as guide teacher about 2 months in my Border (like private tution)
 - And then I go to Pyay University as a Physics specialized student